IT-Syndikat/its-network-docs/access-points/README.md

 ITS WiFi Access Points Setup
 ============================

-We build the access points in use at the space using the OpenWrt image builder.
+This directory contains the scripts and configuration for the automated building of OpenWrt image-build based firmware images.

+We use this to build fully pre-configured images for our 802.11 access-points.
 The deployed images are completely hands-off.
 No configuration of the running firmware should be necessary as all the device specific setup is done using `/etc/uci-defaults/` by keying off the device's MAC address.

 See [`files/common/its/etc/uci-defaults/50-config-from-mac`](files/common/its/etc/uci-defaults/50-config-from-mac) for details.

+Note that some of the files in this repository contain secrets, like passwords.
+These files are stored using [git-annex](https://git-annex.branchable.com/) which merely stores a hash in the (public) git repo and ships the relevant file contents off to a fileserver or other internal storage location.

 Building Images
 ---------------